 - You'll no longer receive Office 2010 software updates from Microsoft Update.

 - You'll no longer receive phone or chat technical support.

 - No further updates to support content will be provided, and most online help content will be retired.

 - Another difficulty you may face is incompatibility with some newer programs and file formats.

 It's probably a good time to upgrade your version of Microsoft Office.

 Microsoft Office 365 is available to public libraries at no cost for its A1 cloud-based version and also steeply discounted for more robust versions, including desktop versions of products via the Microsoft Academic Channel.
 To get started, click Get started for free.
 Office 365 is a great option for your administrative PCs.

 The faculty and staff pricing is what applies to public libraries.
 Office 365 A1 is the no-cost version.
 It is a completely free online version of Office with email, video conferencing, and Microsoft Teams.
 The A1 version includes Outlook, Word, Excel, PowerPoint, and OneNote.
 Services include Exchange, OneDrive, SharePoint, Yammer, and many more.
 A3 and A5 versions, available at a discount, also include desktop versions of products, as well as enhanced security and storage functions.

-Microsoft Office Standard 2019 is available to public libraries on a donated basis from TechSoup.
-It is the latest version of the on-premises version of the office suite, and it is a good option for your public access computers.
+Microsoft Office Standard 2019 is the latest version of the on-premises version of the office suite, and it is a good option for your public access computers.
 This version of Office includes Word, Excel, PowerPoint, Outlook, OneNote, and Publisher.
 It is available for a $39 admin fee per license and is available in multiple languages.